Valkyrie Profile (video game): A Ending

 Considered the true ending of the game, it fully explores the story and Lenneth's origins.

 Lenneth eventually meets Lucian, who grew up to become a poor thief in Gerabellum.
 He notices that Lenneth resembles the silver-haired Platina, though Lenneth does not know who Platina is.
 Lucian later becomes an einherjar when he is killed by soldiers cleaning up the slums.
 Before he is sent to Valhalla, Lucian tells Lenneth he still loves Platina.
 Lenneth tells him to forget about her and kisses him before she sends him to Valhalla, but Lucian continues to brood upon Lenneth and Platina.
 Although Lenneth laments that love between mortals and gods is not possible after his departure, she states that she hopes he lives so they may meet again.

 Meanwhile, in Valhalla, Lucian learns that valkyries "sleep" in Midgard, reincarnating in Asgard upon their human deaths.
 However, Odin and Freya seal their memories, as they might interfere with their valkyrie duties.
 Loki tells Lucian that the Water Mirror can be used to contact the valkyrie, though it is forbidden for anyone besides Odin to use.
 Lucian does so anyway and gives Lenneth an earring, telling her she will know where to find its match, but Lenneth is angry at him for his disobedience.
 Loki uses the distraction to steal the Dragon Orb and kills Lucian, using him as a scapegoat to cover his theft.
 When Lenneth returns to Asgard, Freya tells her of the Dragon Orb's theft and Lucian's death.

 Lenneth finds the other earring at Platina's grave and her memories as Platina return.
 Sensing that the seal is broken, Odin performs the Sovereign's Rite, transmigrating Lenneth's soul and summoning Hrist.
 Hrist takes control of the valkyrie's body and tries to destroy her companions Arngrim and Mystina, who refuse to serve her, but Lenneth intervenes.
 The blast shatters Lenneth's soul and Mystina crystallizes the fragments to prevent them from dissipating.
 Lezard joins them and attempts to salvage the situation by fusing Lenneth's soul to a man-made Homunculus body, but it is a temporary measure with Lenneth's soul still decaying.
 To fully restore Lenneth's soul requires fusing it to valkyrie's original body whom Hrist is occupying.
-Hrist's challenges the Vampire King, Brahms, to a duel on behalf of Odin's long ongoing war against the undead whom consume, desecrate, and defile the natural order of the living.
+Hrist challenges the Vampire King, Brahms, to a duel on behalf of Odin's long ongoing war against the undead whom consume, desecrate, and defile the natural order of the living.
 Brahms allies with Arngrim, Mystina, and Lezard to defeat Hrist and separate her soul from valkyrie's body.
 Mystina and Lezard fuse Lenneth's soul, homunculus body, and the valkyrie's body to have Lenneth reborn.
 Her memories of Lucian and Platina intact, Lenneth is disgusted with how the gods manipulate humans and the suffering they cause.